lowcodeunit/public-web-blog/docs/developers/device-setup/connect/device-simulator.md

 sidebar_label: Device Simulator
 ---

-# Connecting Raspberry Pi with Spark Fun
+# Connecting with a Device Simulator